chrisadie/wordle-first-guess/README.md

 The answer is below!

 ## Install
 The code is available as an npm module.
-To install it, create a directory called `wordle-first-guess` and execute the following from within that directory:
+To install it, execute the following from within your home directory:

 ```
 npm install wordle-first-guess
 ```
 ## Usage
-To run the program, use the following command:
+To run the program, use the following commands:

 ```
+cd ~/.node_modules/wordle-first-guess
 npm run best-guesses
 ```